Benefits and Tax Credits

 New State Pension Rates 2026/27: Weekly and Annual Amounts

 The increase affects everyone who reached state pension age after 6 April 2016.
-If you reached pension age before this date, you receive the basic state pension instead, which now pays £184.90 weekly (£9,615 annually).
+If you reached pension age before this date, you receive the basic state pension instead, which now pays £184.90 weekly (£9,614.80 over 52 weeks).

 Pension Type Weekly Amount Monthly Amount Annual Amount